jonportelli/react-data-menu/README.md

 # React Dynamic multi-level navigation menu

 - Pure CSS menu
-- Gets .json to dynamically build and populate menu and content section.
+- Fetches .json to dynamically build and populate menu and content section.
 - run the local node server 'server.js' to see changes updated in realtime.

 ## Quick start

-In the project directory, you can run:
+In the project directory, run:

+### 'node server server.js'

+then in another console run:

 ### `npm start`